How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What is the maximum interest rate for a promissory note in Oklahoma?

-Oklahoma caps the maximum interest rate at 10% (10% maximum for loans under $100,000).
-Exceeding this limit may result in penalties: Forfeiture of all interest.
+Oklahoma caps the maximum interest rate at 10% (10% maximum (6% absent a written agreement); licensed lenders may charge more under the Consumer Credit Code.).
+Exceeding this limit may result in penalties: Forfeiture of all interest; twice the usurious interest paid may be recovered (Okla.
+Const. art.
+XIV, sec.
+3).
 If no rate is specified, the default legal rate is 6%.
 Our documents include a usury savings clause for additional protection.

 Does a promissory note need to be notarized in Oklahoma?